elibixby/gcloud-python/docs/iam-usage.rst

 Use this only if you don't need any transactionality guarantees, or want to handle transactionality yourself, using etag.

 If updates are made to your policy during this change, they will be overwritten with exactly what is in your policy.
-Or, if an etag is specified they will fail with a ``TrasactionInterruptedException``
+Or, if an etag is specified they will fail with a ``TransactionInterruptedException``

 Policy Access Methods